SorenHeidelbach/EPS-synthesis-in-AS-bacteria/README.md

-# P8
-Code used in 8. semester in semester project

-Task performed include: PSIBLAST result data wrangling, upset plot data p+reparation and plotting, MSA and subsequence tree plotting and manipulation and more
+# Code for Genomic Mining for Genes Involved in Extracellular Polysaccharide Biosynthesis in Wastewater Treatment Plant Microorganisms

+Running condittions for psiblast can be found in "./scripts/bash/psiblast.sh"

+The main filtration and data preparation file can be found in main.R.
+The following scripts are pulled upon there:
+´generate_magstats.R´, ´generate_gff.R´, ´proximity_filtration.R´ and ´plot_operon.R´

+"upset_operon.R" contain script for generating the upset plot in the article "analasys_cellulose.Rmd", contain MSA and tree generation of the selected operons